The Royal Naval Association’s Pendleton branch is holding a Battle of Trafalgar commemorative event this Thursday on its 216th anniversary.

 “Nelson died at the battle, but not before he heard that he had won the victory.
 He died knowing he won the battle, and he apparently said he didn’t want to be thrown over the side, as was the tradition.

-The event will take place at 7:30pm on the battle’s anniversary, Thursday 21st October, at the Pendleton Ex-Services Social Club on Langworthy Road and is open to the public for those interested in attending.
+The event to commemorate that victory will take place at 7.30pm on the battle’s anniversary, Thursday October 21, at the Pendleton Ex-Services Social Club on Langworthy Road and is open to the public.

 The Royal Naval Association’s Pendleton Branch can be found on Facebook with more information on the event: https://www.facebook.com/RoyalNavalAssociationPendletonBranch/